Nima-Khodabandelou/Notes/README.md

 Secure
 High-level
 Multi-threaded
-- No
+- Does not support:
-explicit pointer support, goto, operator overloading, call by reference, structures and unions
+explicit pointer, goto, operator overloading, call by reference, structures and unions